 SDGs and the Foundation

-In 2015, the United Nations defined the Sustainable Development Goals (SDGs), a common agenda aimed at eradicating poverty and addressing other needs, seeking to combine strategies that improve health and education, reduce inequalities, and boost economic growth, also focusing on climate change and the preservation of oceans and forests.
+In 2015, the United Nations defined the Sustainable Development Goals (SDGs), a common agenda aimed at eradicating poverty and addressing other needs, seeking to combine strategies that improve health and education, reduce inequalities, and boost economic growth, also focusing on climate change, restoring biodiversity and ocean conservation.

 Currently the Foundation already points out in its main external publications which SDGs each project and activity is contributing towards, and its ambition is to increasingly strengthen its external reporting, showing how this alignment is being achieved.

-In this context, we would like to share with you the main conclusions of the Foundation’s first exercise on SDG, hoping it may be of use to you.
+In this context, hoping it may be of use to you, we would like to share with you the main conclusions of 2021.

 Currently, the Foundation contributes mostly to SDGs 4, 9 and 11